French and Francophone Studies

 - “Siting Images, Citing Worlds: Nouri Bouzid’s Bent Familia and the Quebec Connection.”
 Forthcoming in Contemporary French Civilization.

 - “Césaire/Lumumba: A Season of Solidarity.”
 Journal of Postcolonial Writing.
 50.4.
 2014.

 - “Reading Albania Reading Chauvet: The Publication History of Amour, Colère et Folie.”
-Forthcoming in Women in French Studies.
+Women in French Studies.
+Special Issue 2012.

 - “Francophone Manifestos: On Solidarity in the French-Speaking World.”
 Littérature-monde en français: The literary politics of twenty-first-century France.
 Kamal Salhi (ed.).
 Special double-issue volume of International Journal of Francophone Studies.
 Vol. 12.2/3, 2009.